Jbleezy/BO1-Reimagined/README.md

 * Active barriers in the spawn room stay the same throughout the entire match
 * Pack-a-Punch machine will stay available for as long as the defcon room is active
 * Fixed lighting in the top floor being incorrect
-* Wall barriers and metal barriers can now be rebuilt
-* Glass barriers now start off with glass and wooden boards
-* Zombies can now attack players through glass barriers, wall barriers, and metal barriers
-* Fixed a bug where glass barriers and wall barriers had to be rebuilt twice for the repair to take effect if the barrier was rebuilt right after it got destroyed
-* Fixed a bug where glass barriers and wall barriers were destroyed at slightly incorrect times

 #### Elevators
 * Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second